Paul Darrow: Career

 Darrow recorded voice-overs and straplines for UK JACKfm station in Oxfordshire.
 He also provided the voice of the character Grand Moff Tarkin in the computer game Star Wars: Empire at War.
 He also voiced the character of Zarok in the PlayStation game MediEvil; his recordings were re-used in the game's 2019 remake.
 Darrow appeared in Emmerdale from 13 July 2009, playing Eddy Fox, Alan Turner's friend; he knows Turner as "Tank".
 He also played the character of Kaston Iago in the Kaldor City audio releases.

 Darrow also provided the voice of a main character in the PC game Hostile Waters: Antaeus Rising.

 In October 1980, Darrow had a leading role as Stephen Bradley in BBC Radio 4’s 7-part adaptation of Jeffrey Archer’s debut novel Not a Penny More, Not a Penny Less, narrated by Archer himself.

 Darrow played the role of Sam Vimes in the 1998/99 touring production of the play based on Terry Pratchett's Discworld novel Guards!
 Guards!.

+In 2000, Darrow provided the voiceover for the Walking with Dinosaurs CD-ROM game, published in association with the miniseries.

 In 2004, Darrow was the subject of the fourth volume of MJTV's "The Actor Speaks" audio CDs, featuring frank interviews and dramatic pieces, alongside guest Peter Miles, with a piece specifically written by Tanith Lee.